-Founded in 1985, FolkTime was a unique program that was brought to life by a group of women who wanted to create a space for their children living with mental health issues.
-They were looking for a place where their children could socialize and give each other support.
-Over 30 years later FolkTime still embodies that simple principle.
+Founded in 1985, FolkTime was a unique program that was brought to life by Joann Seeger with the Community of Christ Church in northeast Portland and a grant from the Presbyterian Woman’s Association.
+The dream was to provide a space where adults living with mental health issues could socialize and give each other support.
+Over 30 years later FolkTime still embodies those simple principles.

 By promoting a recovery-oriented support system that focuses on hope, choice, and connection FolkTime provides training, support, and advocacy for the most vulnerable in our communities.

 Peer support can: